@6127.ADF Future Domain MCS-700 / MCS-600 with TMC-1800 chipset

 devices are connected.

-terminating-resistor voltage and should normally left in
+terminating-resistor voltage and should normally be left in place.

-the I/O and memory base addresses.
-In a Micro Channel
+memory base addresses.
+In a Micro Channel implementation these four pins

-given by Table I below and the memory base address is
+Table I below and the memory base address is given by Table II below.
+A 1 in

-corresponds to an open or pulled-up pin.
-Address bits
+an open or pulled-up pin.
+Address bits 17 and higher are decoded by logic

-multifunction SCSI chip.
+external to the multifunction SCSI chip.

 Table I